craigfurman/nix-workstations/README.md

    1. It might be possible to automate this by setting https://daiderd.com/nix-darwin/manual/index.html#opt-users.knownUsers, but I'm a bit paranoid about accidentally deleting my user account.
+1. Remove unused channels (home-manager ensures that a channel pinned to the flake's nixpkgs is made available for nix-shell and friends)
+   1. `nix-channel --remove nixpkgs`
+   1. `sudo nix-channel --remove nixpkgs`
+   1. `nix-channel --list` and `sudo nix-channel --list` should both return empty.

 #### Other config